image blog test reporting

 What Is Test Reporting?

-A test report is a summary of testing objectives, activities, and results.
+A test report is a summary of testing objectives, activities, and results to help stakeholders better understand both the testing and the product quality.
 Test reporting contains a summary of the test, including what was tested, when and how it was tested, and the test environment utilized.

 A test report is created and used to help stakeholders (product manager, analysts, testing team, and developers) understand product quality and decide whether a product, feature, or a defect resolution is on track for release.